-The outcomes for RSE in the Primary and Secondary phases are clearly set out in DfE guidance and through its curriculum ISP school seeks to deliver these outcomes.
+The outcomes for RSE in the Primary and Secondary phases are clearly set out in DfE guidance and through its curriculum ISP Polar Re-Start seeks to deliver these outcomes.
 At secondary school level, relationship and sex education should prepare young people for an adult life in which they can:

-- develop positive values and a moral framework that will guide their decisions, judgements and behaviour; - be aware of their sexuality and understand human sexuality; - understand the arguments for delaying sexual activity; - understand the reasons for having protected sex; - understand the consequences of their actions and behave responsibly within sexual and personal relationships; - have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationships they want; - communicate effectively; - avoid being pressured into unwanted or unprotected sex; - access confidential sexual health advice, support and if necessary treatment; - know that sexual harassment, online sexual abuse and sexual violence (including sexualised language) are unacceptable; - know how the law applies to sexual relationships.
+- develop positive values and a moral framework that will guide their decisions, judgements and behaviour: - be aware of their sexuality and understand human sexuality; - understand the arguments for delaying sexual activity; - understand the reasons for having protected sex; - understand the consequences of their actions and behave responsibly within sexual and personal relationships; - have the confidence and self-esteem to value themselves and others and respect for individual conscience and the skills to judge what kind of relationships they want; - communicate effectively; - have sufficient information and skills to protect themselves and, where they have one, their partner from unintended/unwanted conceptions, and sexually transmitted infections including HIV; • avoid being exploited or exploiting others; - avoid being pressured into unwanted or unprotected sex; - access confidential sexual health advice, support and if necessary treatment; - know that sexual harassment, online sexual abuse and sexual violence (including sexualised language) are unacceptable; - know how the law applies to sexual relationships.